rsecke/rsecke.github.io/_posts/2021-03-26-Setting-Up-Your-Own-Website-Using-Github-Pages.md

 mv * /path/to/repository
 ```

 From here, you can create a new markdown file in `_posts` to make your first blog.
-Congratulations.
+Congratulations!